afrievalt/best-practices-react/thinking-in-react.md

   * => spaghetti code
   * => Lack of JS fundamentals

-# Transition to react requires a different type of thinking.
+# Transitioning to react requires a different type of thinking.
-This article made it click.
+This article makes it click.

 ## Step 1:
 [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/)

 <img src="./assets/atomic-design-process.png"
     alt="how to draw an owl" width="540"/>